leandroroser/rustin15/README.md

 # A 15' coffee with ChatGPT where we talked about Rust, from a Python perspective.
 Like Plato's dialogues, but with hashmaps.

+Disclainer: this is a conversation with minor style edits, so take it at it is, a conversation with chatGPT that might contain thing that are not exact.
+But it has a good educational value to start working with Rust.

 Note: If you are using Rust for the very first time, a quick option is testing the language flavor in a REPL using the evcxr kernel and a Jupyter notebook:

 1) Install Rust and cargo: https://doc.rust-lang.org/cargo/getting-started/installation.html
 2) Install evcxr: https://github.com/evcxr/evcxr/blob/main/evcxr_jupyter/README.md